DM587/dm561.github.io/_posts/2018-01-23-exercises.md

 #### Sheet 2: <a name="sheet2"></a> Exercises for Monday, February 5

 1. Although the unweighted Vertex Cover problem is NP-hard for general graphs, there are graph classes that allow for efficient algorithms.
     Design an algorithm that finds a minimum cardinality vertex cover of a tree in linear time.

-2. Assume that you have an algorithm for finding a minimum cardinality vertex cover in a graph.
+2.  a) Assume that you have an algorithm for finding a minimum cardinality vertex cover in a graph.

-    a) Explain how you can use the algorithm for finding a maximum cardinality independent set.
+       Explain how you can use the algorithm for finding a maximum cardinality independent set.

-    b) Does this mean that you can use an approximation algorithm for unweighted Set Cover, like the ones in Sections 1.3 and 1.4, for approximating a maximum cardinality independent set?
+    b) Does this mean that you can use an approximation algorithm for unweighted Vertex Cover, like the ones in Sections 1.3 and 1.4, for approximating a maximum cardinality independent set?
        <br>
       (Hint: What approximation factor could you obtain?)